doctor-phil/XSFS_Scripts/README.md

 you don't need a password to log in each time.

 It is recommended but not required.
-Also, remember to change the port numbers.
+Also, remember to change the port number
+(NOTE: we no longer need to modify the ports in generate_session.py)

 The important launchers are "PRE-SESSION" and "POST-SESSION" These can be found on the desktop after installation